qala-io/java-course/README.md

 Java Professionals Course
 -----------------

-Unfortunately many Java engineers don't really get programming even after several years of experience.
+Welcome to a self paced course for Java Engineers.
+It's created for engineers who already have some experience but don't understand how the code that they copy-paste works.
+We'll learn how to build a balanced Test Pyramid to ensure quick and effective testing, how to troubleshoot different sorts of problems, how to efficiently build apps, etc.
-This course intends to open eyes on what software engineering actually is and how to write high quality software.
 It's for you if:

 - You've written at least 1 app with HTTP and DB (even if it's a pet project)
 - You use HTTP but you don't know what verbs are idempotent